kevinvincent/ha-wyzesense/README.md

   - platform: wyzesense
     device: "/dev/hidraw0"
 ```
 Most likely your device will be mounted to `/dev/hidraw0`.
-If you know it is mounted somewhere else then add the appropriate device.
+You can confirm the hidraw name of the device by running `dmesg | grep hidraw` to find out what hidraw number the bridge grabbed.

 ```yaml
 binary_sensor: